harperj/ml-agents/docs/Learning-Environment-Create-New.md

 1. Right click in Hierarchy window, select 3D Object > Sphere.
 2. Name the GameObject "RollerAgent"
-3. Select Target to view its properties in the Inspector window.
+3. Select RollerAgent to view its properties in the Inspector window.
 4. Set Transform to Position = (0,0.5,0), Rotation = (0,0,0), Scale = (1,1,1).
-5. On the Sphere's Mesh Renderer, expand the Materials property and change the default-material to *checker 1*.
+5. On the Sphere's Mesh Renderer, expand the Materials property and change Default-Material to *checker 1*.
 6. Click **Add Component**.
 7. Add the Physics/Rigidbody component to the Sphere.
 (Adding a Rigidbody)